 "Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; you are a rod and staff, they will comfort me."
 Psalm 23:4

-To send flowers in memory of Dwayne O'Brien "Opie" Addison, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dwayne O'Brien "Opie" Addison, please visit our Heartfelt Sympathies Store.

 The story of Dwayne O'Brien "Opie" Addison began on December 12 1976, when he was born in Washington, D.C. to Mr. Albert "Nab" Addison and Brenda Thomas Addison.
 He was a happy baby who loved to smile, grin and talk.
 Dwayne moved to Bishopville, S.C. as a toddler and was educated in the Lee County School District.
 He lived and worked in South Carolina, Missouri, and Georgia.
 He left a loving mark and caring touch wherever he went and with whomever he met.
 He presented himself as an humble and multi-faceted person.